 In 2005, we initiated a first-in-humans Phase I clinical trial with CK-1827452.
-This clinical trial was designed as a double-blind, randomized, placebo-controlled, dose-escalation trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of CK-1827452 administered intravenously to normal healthy volunteers.
+This clinical trial was designed as a double-blind, randomized, placebocontrolled, dose-escalation trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of CK-1827452 administered intravenously to normal healthy volunteers.
 Clinical data from this trial were presented at the Heart Failure Society of America Meeting in September 2006.
 The maximum tolerated dose, or MTD, was 0.5 mg/kg/hr for this regimen.
 At this dose, the six-hour infusion of CK-1827452 produced statistically significant mean increases in left ventricular ejection fraction and fractional shortening of 6.8 and 9.2 absolute percentage points, respectively, as compared to placebo.
 These increases in indices of left ventricular function were associated with a mean prolongation of systolic ejection time of 84 milliseconds, which was also statistically significant.
 These mean changes in ejection fraction, fractional shortening and ejection time were concentration-dependent and CK-1827452 exhibited generally linear, dose-proportional pharmacokinetics across the range of doses studied.
 At the MTD, CK-1827452 was well-tolerated when compared to placebo.
-The adverse effects at intolerable doses in humans appeared similar to the adverse findings observed in the preclinical safety studies which occurred at similar plasma concentrations.
-These effects are believed to be related to an excess of the intended pharmacologic effect, resulting in excessive prolongation of the systolic ejection time, and resolved promptly with discontinuation of the infusions of CK-1827452.
+The adverse effects at intolerable doses in humans appeared similar to the adverse of findings observed in the preclinical safety studies which occurred at similar plasma concentrations.
+These effects are believed to be related to an excess of the intended pharmacolgic effect, resulting in excessive prolongation of the systolic ejection time, and resolved promptly with discontinuation of the infusions of CK-1827452.
 The Phase I clinical trial activity of CK-1827452 is consistent with results from preclinical models that evaluated CK-1827452 in normal dogs; however, further clinical trials are necessary to determine whether similar results will also be seen in patients with heart failure.

-In April 2007, we initiated a Phase II clinical trials program.
-The first clinical trial initiated under this program, was a Phase IIa double-blind, randomized, placebo-controlled, dose-escalation trial designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of CK-1827452 administered intravenously to stable heart failure patients.
-In addition to the trial's primary objective of evaluating the safety and tolerability of CK-1827452, its secondary objectives were to establish a relationship between plasma concentration and the pharmacodynamic effects of the drug candidate in stable heart failure patients.
+In April 2007, we initiated a Phase II clinical trials program for CK-1827452.
+The first clinical trial initiated under this program was a Phase IIa doubleblind, randomized, placebo-controlled, dose-escalation trial designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of CK-1827452 administered intravenously to stable heart failure patients.
+In addition to the trial's primary objective of evaluating the safety and tolerability of CK-1827452, its secondary objectives are to establish a relationship between the plasma concentration and the pharmacodynamic effects of CK-1827452 and to determine its pharmacokinetics in stable heart failure patients.
+In addition to routine assessments of vital signs, blood samples and ECG monitoring, echocardiograms will be performed to evaluate cardiac function at various pre-defined time points.
+The clinical trial will consist of at least five cohorts of eight patients with stable heart failure.
+The first three of these cohorts will each undergo four treatment periods;